thisisparker/allthingsatkins/_pages/mobydick.md

 layout: page
 title: MobyDick
 ---
 "Shipmates, have ye shipped in that ship yet?"
 In 2021 I signed up for my 777th lay on the Pequod with a pandemic book club as we awaited our initial vaccines and dreamt of the watery world.
-These are the resulting discussion questions and agendas.
+These are the resulting discussion questions and agendas in Four Parts.
+Good for a pace of 4 days or 4 years!

 ![](/assets/uploads/pequod_voyage_map.jpg)